cdriehuys/hanabi/README.md

 	Wins: 22,083 (22.08%)
 ```

-Inspecting the logs from some of the games, we can see that the fallback of
+Inspecting the logs from some of the games showed that the fallback of
 discarding the first card in the player's hand if none of the cards are useless
-is backfiring sometimes.
+was backfiring sometimes.
 For example, if we have a 5 at the first position in
 our hand but we have a 1 somewhere else in our hand, we should most likely
 discard the 1 since discarding the 5 would definitely lead to a loss.